Paradox Hotel Vancouver: History

 The project was finally revitalized in mid-2011 without Ritz-Carlton as the hotelier.
 The tower was posthumously redesigned from 58 to 67 stories and an additional 2 floors of underground parking.
 In mid-2012, the new hotel tenant was announced to be Marriott.
 Excavation recommenced in the spring of 2012, with actual construction work beginning in August.
 By November 2012, the foundation had been completed and substantial construction had commenced, with half of the first floor of parking being completed.

 In 2013 at a local press conference, Holborn Group president Joo Kim Tiah, the developer of the site, along with The Trump Organization president Donald Trump, accompanied by his three children Donald Jr., Ivanka, and Eric, unveiled the $360 million Trump International Hotel & Tower Vancouver.
 Holborn Group's Construction Manager for the project was Vancouver-based Urban One Builders, who later also completed UBC Brock Commons Tallwood House, the tallest wood building in Canada.

 The 63-story condo and hotel complex opened on February 28, 2017, with Donald Jr., Eric Trump and developer Joo Kim Tiah in attendance.
 The opening was met with public protests and a boycott of the ceremony by Mayor Robertson and other local politicians.
 The building consisted of the Trump Hotel on the first 15 floors, topped by 217 condos on the remaining floors.

-On March 1, 2018, US news organization CNN reported that the US FBI had opened a counterintelligence investigation into Ivanka Trump; scrutinizing her international business deals at the Vancouver tower.

-On August 28, 2020, the hotel reportedly closed permanently and is filing for bankruptcy.
+On August 28, 2020, the hotel reportedly closed permanently and was filing for bankruptcy.
 On December 23, 2021 all of the Trump branding was removed from the shuttered hotel.

-On April 1, 2022 TA Global Berhad reopened the hotel under the brand Paradox Hotel Group and the name Paradox Hotel Vancouver.
+On April 1, 2022 TA Global Berhad reopened the hotel under the brand Paradox Hotel Group and the name Paradox Vancouver.

 Reception

 On December 15, 2015, Vancouver mayor Gregor Robertson wrote a letter to the developers of the tower, asking them to remove Donald Trump's name from the building.
 Robertson stated that "Trump’s name and brand have no more place on Vancouver’s skyline than his ignorant ideas have in the modern world."
 A petition to remove the name was also mentioned in the letter, with more than 5000 residents voicing their concerns.
 British Columbia Premier Christy Clark agreed with the movement, stating that "Donald Trump doesn’t represent our city."
-Similar movements occurred in Toronto where a default by Talon led to the Trump International Hotel and Tower, Toronto, now The St. Regis Toronto, being purchased for renovation and renaming in 2017.
+Similar movements occurred in Toronto which led to the Trump International Hotel and Tower, Toronto, now The St. Regis Toronto, being purchased for renovation and renaming in 2017.